hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ### nodemon

 <!-- Jos muutamme sovelluksen koodia, joudumme uudelleenkäynnistämään sovelluksen (eli ensin sammuttamaan konsolista _ctrl_ ja _c_ ja sitten käynnistämään uudelleen), jotta muutokset tulisivat voimaan.
 Verrattuna Reactin mukavaan workflowhun, missä selain päivittyi automaattisesti koodin muuttuessa tuntuu uudelleenkäynnistely kömpelöltä. -->
 If we make changes to the application's code we have to restart the application in order to see the changes.
-We restart the application by first shutting it down by typing _ctrl_ _c_ and then restarting the application.
+We restart the application by first shutting it down by typing _Ctrl+C_ and then restarting the application.
 Compared to the convenient workflow in React where the browser automatically reloaded after changes were made, this feels slightly cumbersome.

 <!-- Ongelmaan ratkaisu on [nodemon](https://github.com/remy/nodemon): -->
 The solution to this problem is [nodemon](https://github.com/remy/nodemon):